BodiAugustus/ashley_defi/README.md

 #26.
 Created offerings folder inside of pages.
 Created [ slug ].js file to create multiple dynamic routing according to data slug.
 Deleted services.jsx.
 Added < Head> and meta tag in [slug ].js to prevent screen clipping on mx.

 #27.
 Created getStaticPaths to tell NextJS app how many pages to create during build time.
 Created getStaticProps.
 Both inside [ slug].js file.
 Passed props into Banner.jsx component to render data to UI for each page.

+#28.
+Passed props into KeyPoints.jsx component and used to render data to UI dynamically.
+Added dynamic classes to the status section to display Locked/Unlocked according to locked property.